Tokio-School/Google_Cloud_EN/M2U1-Introduction to Google Cloud/M2U1-1-Cloud_Console.md

 2. Check the Cloud SDK components installed with gcloud components list.
   1. Remember that you can install or update any component if needed with gcloud components install ID\_COMPONENT.
 3. Check the tools, languages and their versions that appear in the documentation: [Cloud Shell: tools available](https://cloud.google.com/shell/docs/how-cloud-shell-works#tools).
   1. In particular, try to familiarise yourself with one of the three text editors available: Nano, Vim or Emacs.
-If you&#39;re not familiar with any, we recommend using Nano.
+If you're not familiar with any, we recommend using Nano.
   2. You can search for references, documentation and troubleshoot these editors by searching for the information on Google or Stack Overflow.
 4. Check the available storage and its mount points with the df command.
 Remember that the 5 GB max. in the $HOME directory is the only thing that is retained between Cloud Shell sessions, and that the rest of the storage will be reset.